Understanding 13 Percent in Decimal Form: A thorough look

 From Percentage to Decimal: The Conversion Process

 A percentage represents a fraction of 100.
-The word "percent" itself comes from the Latin "per centum," meaning "out of one hundred."
-Therefore, 13% means 13 out of 100, which can be written as the fraction 13/100.
+But the word "percent" itself comes from the Latin "per centum," meaning "out of one hundred. " That's why, 13% means 13 out of 100, which can be written as the fraction 13/100.
 To convert this fraction to a decimal, we simply divide the numerator (13) by the denominator (100).

 The calculation: 13 ÷ 100 = 0.13